Patrick Starrr

-Patrick Starrr (born Patrick Simondac) is a Filipino-American make-up artist, and social media influencer.
+Patrick Sidney Libo Simondac (born November 11, 1989), known as Patrick Starrr, is an American make-up artist and social media influencer.
 He launched a collection in collaboration with MAC Cosmetics in 2017, and a clothing collection in 2021.

 Starrr is the host of the interview podcast Say Yas to the Guest and served as a guest judge on the reality competition series Drag Race Philippines, the prize package for which includes a one-year supply of ONE/SIZE Beauty Cosmetics from Starrr.

+In September 2017, Starr won in the "Beauty" category at that year's Streamy Awards.
+Two years later Starr won in the "Fashion" category at the 9th Streamy Awards.

+In May 2023, he partnered with Jools Lebron on a beauty campaign.